flexera-public/rightlink_scripts/README.md

 --------------
 ### RightScripts
 In order to modify a script in this repo and update the matching RightScript, a few steps will need to be done.
-Installation of `ruby 2.0` and `bundler` gem is required.
+Installation of `ruby 2.0` or greater and `bundler` gem is required.

 The following setup should only need to be done once to setup the development environment: